Semigallians

 Semigallians (Zemgaļi; Žiemgaliai; also Zemgalians, Semigalls or Semigalians) were the Baltic tribe that lived in the south central part of contemporary Latvia and northern Lithuania.
 They are noted for their long resistance (1219–1290) against the German crusaders and Teutonic Knights during the Northern Crusades.

 Semigallians had close linguistic and cultural ties with Samogitians.

 Name

 The name of Semigallia appears in contemporary records as Seimgala, Zimgola and Sem[e]gallen.
-The -gal[l] (gale) element means "end", while the first syllable corresponds to zem ("low").
-So the Semigallians were the "people of the low end", i.e. the lower parts of the Mūša and Lielupe river valleys.
+The -gal[l] element means "border", while the first syllable corresponds to ziem ("north") or zem ("low").
+So the Semigallians were the "people of the northern borderlands" or "people of the low borderlands", i.e. the lower parts of the Mūša and Lielupe river valleys.